Essence Technical Q&As

 Q6: How is the underlying “stuff” commented so if I lose a “developer” and bring in someone new they understand what they are looking at, and what is the software supposed to be doing?

 A6: A key value proposition of wantware is to be able to present ‘what is happening’ as in what variables are loaded, read, written, when and by whom on which chip for which job in ‘your terms’.
-Initially that’s simple English and over time that’s however you’ve trained it to map the same underlying ‘meanings’ in your terms.
-E-Powers are unfortunately a Black Box of input-output services, but they do have lots of metadata that can be queried, logged, and put back into sentences.
+Initially that’s simple English and over time that’s however you’ve trained it to map the same underlying ‘meaning coordinates’ in your terms.
+Aptivs are a Black Box of input-output services, however they do have lots of metadata that can be queried, logged, and put back into sentences.

-Every system has its confusions and complexities and I’m NOT claiming our approach is anything but designed to help better present the level of detail you’re seeking to better understand.
+Every system has its confusions and complexities and we’re NOT claiming our approach is anything but designed to help better present the level of detail you’re seeking to better understand.